2003 SEA Games

-The 2003 Southeast Asian Games (Đại hội Thể thao Đông Nam Á 2003), officially known as the 22nd Southeast Asian Games, SEA Games 22 and also known as Vietnam 2003, was a Southeast Asian multi-sport event held from 5 to 13 December 2003 in Hanoi, Vietnam.
-This was the first time that Vietnam had staged the SEA Games, and it saw East Timor, which had just gained independence in 2002; although not being an ASEAN member and despite its geographical location closer to the Pacific archipelago than the Asian continent, making its debut at the games.
+The 2003 Southeast Asian Games (Đại hội Thể thao Đông Nam Á 2003), officially known as the 22nd Southeast Asian Games, SEA Games 22 and also known as Vietnam 2003, were a Southeast Asian multi-sport event held from 5 to 13 December 2003 in Hanoi, Vietnam.
+This was the first time that Vietnam had staged the SEA Games, and it saw Timor-Leste, which had just gained independence in 2002; although not yet being an ASEAN member and despite its geographical location closer to the Pacific archipelago than the Asian continent, making its debut at the games.

 The games was held from 5 to 13 December 2003, although several events had commenced from 29 November 2003.
 Around 5,000 athletes from 11 participating nations participated at the games, which featured 442 events in 32 sports.
 Vietnam is the eighth nation to host the Southeast Asian Games after Thailand, Myanmar, Malaysia, Singapore, Indonesia, Philippines and Brunei.
 The games was opened by Phan Văn Khải, the Prime Minister of Vietnam at the newly constructed Mỹ Đình National Stadium and was closed by Pham Gia Khiem, the Deputy Prime Minister of Vietnam.

 The final medal tally was led by host Vietnam, followed by Thailand and Indonesia.
 A number of records in Games and National level were broken during this edition.
 The games were deemed generally successful with the rising standard of competition amongst the participating nations.

 Organisation

 Development and preparation

 The 22nd SEA Games organising committee was formed to oversee the staging of the games with Nguyen Danh Thai as its chairman.
-The Vietnamese government was spending a lot of money upgrading sports facilities and building new ones, including the 40,000-seat My Dinh National Stadium which is the biggest stadium in the country, spending about 60 million to US$70 million for its construction.
+The Vietnamese government was spending a lot of money upgrading sports facilities and building new ones, including the 40,000-seat Mỹ Đình National Stadium which is the biggest stadium in the country, spending about 60 million to US$70 million for its construction.

 Venues

-The 2003 Southeast Asian Games used a mix of new, existing and temporary venues with the centrepiece of the activities being the My Dinh Sports Complex which was opened in September 2003.
+The 2003 Southeast Asian Games used a mix of new, existing and temporary venues with the centrepiece of the activities being the Mỹ Đình Sports Complex which was opened in September 2003.
 Incorporating the new 40,192-seat national stadium, it hosted most of the events.

 A games village was not built.
 Instead, a "village in the city" concept saw athletes and officials housed in hotels in Hanoi and Ho Chi Minh City.
 Besides being physically near to the sport venues, it was hoped that they will add vibe to both cities and reduce post-games costs in converting a dedicated games village to other uses.

 The 22nd Southeast Asian Games had 31 venues for the games, 20 in Hanoi (and surrounding provinces) and 11 in Ho Chi Minh City.